Fluid Intelligence vs Crystallised Intelligence: What

 2. Does Resting-state EEG Band Power Reflect Fluid Intelligence? by G. Akdeniz (2018)

-The study explores the relationship between EEG power values and fluid intelligence, suggesting that brain network research might provide deeper insights into the neural basis of intelligence.
+The study looks at links between EEG power values and fluid intelligence.
+It suggests that brain network research may help explain the neural basis of intelligence more clearly.

 3. Effects of verbal ability and fluid intelligence on children's emotion understanding by S. De Stasio et al. (2014)